-Pulitzer Prize winning journalist and bestselling author Anna Quindlen was the featured speaker at the 5th anniversary Norma’s Literary Luncheon, which took place at Sharon Heights Golf & Country Club on February 2, 2017.
-The sold-out memorial tribute to El Camino Hospital benefactor Norma Melchor raised funds for the therapeutic programs that will be offered in the women’s specialty unit of the new mental health pavilion that is being constructed on the Mountain View campus.
+Jacqueline Winspear, author of the bestselling Maisie Dobbs mystery series, was the featured speaker at the 6th annual Norma’s Literary Luncheon, which took place at Sharon Heights Golf & Country Club on February 8, 2018.
+The memorial tribute to El Camino Hospital benefactor Norma Melchor raised $140,000 for a new patient family residence on the Mountain View campus.
 Read more.

 Fulfilling the Promise